iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Higher-order function

-Another benefit of functional programming is the concept of a higher-order function[^10].
+Functional programming has the concept of higher-order functions[^10].
 This means a function that takes a function as an argument and/or returns a function as its output.

 ```javascript